Puliphat/puliphat-portfolio/readme.txt

-This is my portfolio, which serves as a collection of my work, the technologies (stack) I use, and my contact information.
+# Portfolio

+This is my personal portfolio website showcasing various projects I have built.
+It demonstrates my skills in React, Next.js, Tailwind CSS, and other web technologies.
+The site highlights my experience, projects, and contact information in a clean and responsive design.